João Moreira (footballer, born 2004): Club career

 Moreira made his professional debut for São Paulo FC against EC Água Santa, on 28 February 2022.
 He scored his first goal playing in the 2022 Copa Sudamericana, against Universidad Católica, on 7 July.
 He was also highlighted for his performance in the 2024 Supercopa do Brasil, where Moreira replaced an injured Rafinha.

 On 29 January 2025, Moreira agreed a loan with FC Porto for one season, and an option to purchase for €3.5 million.
 The player was sent to Porto B, making his debut in a match against Académico, valid for Liga Portugal 2, on 1 February 2025.

+In late July 2026, having received no opportunities, Moreira was released on a free transfer to the Emirati club Al-Nasr SC.